As a mental health counselor, people ask me, “how can I relieve anxiety?”

 If you tried these things and they did not work, there’s a good chance that your will power was not great enough to overcome deeply ingrained emotional motivations that you do not even know exist.
 That is why you did not succeed.
 You were fighting an invisible enemy.

 Some kinds of therapy will help you find those unknown emotional experiences.
 Other kinds of therapy will help you try to fight the battle of wills with them.
-If you are tired of fighting a battle of wills with yourself, or you want more change than what you see from the fight you have had so far, find a therapist or psychologist who will help you discover those parts of yourself that you don’t even know exist.
-Then you won’t be fighting to have what you want, it will come easily you.
+If you are tired of fighting a battle of wills with yourself, or you want more change than what you see from the fight you have had so far, call me.
+I can help you discover those parts of yourself that you don’t even know exist.
+Then you won’t be fighting to have what you want, it will come easily to you.